mpcox/admixture_estimator/README.md

 The code returns mean and median estimates of the admixture proportion (relative to the parental reference population), together with assymetric 95% confidence intervals.

 > Note: This code was designed for small numbers of ancestry informative markers and will not scale well.
-For very large numbers of markers (e.g., from SNP genotyping arrays), alternative approaches might be preferable.
+For very large numbers of markers (e.g., from SNP genotyping arrays), alternative approaches would be preferable.